m-j-andr/PIC-1-Demo/docs/0-docs.md

 ```

-## concept::if, concept::if-statement
+## concept::if, concept::if-statement, concept::if-with-for-loop

-The following code demonstrates using an `if` statement
+The following code uses an `if` statement to
-to toggle a line of code between "on" and "off".
+toggle a line of code inside a `for` loop
+between "on" and "off".
 ```python
 L = [1, 22, 3, 44, 5, 66, 7, 88]